sebastian-curland/super-list/README.md

 # super-list

-This is a small node.js application to manage lists, I used this as a grocery shopping list but it can be used for any kind of "todo" lists.
+This is a small node.js application to manage lists, I used this as a grocery shopping list but it can be used for any kind of "TODOo" lists.

 **Features**
  - Add/Delete entries to the list.